-- A. Special purpose zones are used to provide for, promote and regulate certain recreational, transportation and open space uses. - B. This Chapter lists the uses that may be allowed within the special purpose zones established by Section 17.12.020 (Zoning Map and Zones), determines the type of planning permit/approval required for each use, and provides basic standards for site layout and building size. - C. Special purpose zones and the manner in which they are applied is as follows: - 1.
+- zones established by Section 17.12.020 (Zoning Map and Zones), determines the type of planning permit/approval required for each use, and provides basic standards for site layout and building size. - C. The purpose of the Special purpose zones and the manner in which they are applied is as follows: - 1.
 Recreational Facilities, Low-Intensity (RFL).
-The RFL, Low-Intensity Recreational Facilities Zone is applied to regulate and promote dispersed recreational and tourist accommodating uses and activities primarily in Rural Regions or Rural Centers of the County where such uses are compatible with adjacent or nearby rural residential, agricultural or resource development.
-Uses include but are not limited to camping, picnicking, equestrian staging, and river put-in and take-out. - 2.
-Recreational Facilities, High-Intensity (RFH).
-The RFH, High-Intensity Recreational Facilities Zone applies to regulate and promote recreational uses and activities with high concentrations of people or activities of a more urban nature, such as recreational vehicle parks, sports fields and complexes, and amusement parks or facilities that are primarily located in Community Regions and Rural Centers. - 3.
-Transportation Corridor (TC).
+The RFL, Low-Intensity Recreational Facilities Zone is intendedapplied to regulate and promote dispersed recreational and tourist accommodating uses and activities primarily in Rural Regions or Rural Centers of the County where such uses are compatible with adjacent or nearby rural residential, agricultural or resource development.
+Uses include but are not limited to camping, picnicking, equestrian staging, and river put-in and take-out.

+- Recreational Facilities, High-Intensity (RFH).
+The RFH, High-Intensity Recreational Facilities Zone is intended applies to regulate and promote recreational uses and activities with high concentrations of people or activities of a more urban nature, such as recreational vehicle parks, sports fields and complexes, and amusement parks or facilities that are primarily located in Community Regions and Rural Centers.
+This zone also includes that land set aside for active recreational purposes as part of a subdivision, development plan, specific plan, or other discretionary process - Transportation Corridor (TC).
 The TC, Transportation Corridor Zone, is intended to protect and preserve established and identified future transportation corridors within the County, including corridors for motor vehicle, bicycle, hiking, equestrian, and rail transportation. - 4.
 Open Space (OS).
-The OS, Open Space Zone, is applied to set aside for primarily open space purposes including, but not limited to, the protection of rare and endangered plant or animal habitat; wildlife habitat, such as critical winter deer range and migration corridors; sensitive riparian areas; oak woodlands; visual resources as a part of a development plan or along a designated scenic corridor; and watersheds and groundwater recharge areas.
+The OS, Open Space Zone, is applied intended to identify and protecttoto-land set aside-for primarily passive-open space purposes including, but not limited to, the protection of rare and endangered plant or animal habitat; wildlife habitat, such as critical winter deer range and migration corridors; sensitive riparian areas; oak woodlands; visual resources as a part of a development plan or along a designated scenic corridor; and watersheds and groundwater recharge areas.
 Intensive agriculture is not compatible, although low intensity agriculture such as seasonal grazing may be compatible.
 Recreational uses that have little impact and do not require substantial permanent structures or facilities are also compatible.